 Customer Success is a customer lifecycle initiative and must be orchestrated (through Customer Success Management) in a way that includes these elements (if I missed any, let me know in the comments):

 Often thought of only for pre-launch startups, this methodology should be employed whenever you wish to enter a new market segment, bring a new product to market, or if you need a sanity check on the addition of substantial new functionality.

-This way you know who your customer is before you do all the hard work rather than the other way around.
-Customer Success starts with Acquiring the right customers, and that starts with Customer Development.
+This way you know who your ideal customer is, and their Desired Outcome, before you do all the hard work rather than the other way around.
+Customer Success starts with acquiring the right customers, and that starts with Customer Development.

 If you don’t attract, seek out, and acquire the right customers, not only will you have a harder time (they’ll be less profitable, harder to deal with or please, etc.), they’ll have a harder time.
 If they’re not a perfect fit with your product, service, support infrastructure, or even your company culture, they are unlikely to have a great customer experience… and are not likely to be successful.

 That hurts both of you.
-Just to repeat myself… Customer Success starts with Acquiring the right customers!
-Once you understand better who your Ideal Customer is – perhaps based on Expansion Potential, Virality, or the level of Customer Happiness they achieve – you should proactively seek out other customers just like them.
+Just to repeat myself… Customer Success starts with acquiring the right customers!
+Once you understand better who your Ideal Customer is – perhaps based on Expansion, Advocacy, or the Success Potential they have – you should proactively seek out other customers just like them.

 Whether during a self-service Free Trial or a higher-touch sales process involving demos and pre-sales Engineering, architecting a sales process that optimizes the path to Success for your customer is critical.
 You have to know what a successful Trial or Demo means to your prospect and work diligently to get them to that point.